SachaCardonna/SachaCardonna.github.io/_pages/more.md

 <hr style="margin-top: -0.1em; margin-bottom: 1em;">

 <p>
-Video games are often criticized as mindless distractions, sometimes even accused of making people violent or having a bad influence on players.
-I think this view is unfair.
-Any form of fiction, whether it is a film, a book, or a song, can inspire negative behavior if taken the wrong way, but that does not define the value of the medium itself.
+Video games often get a bad reputation.
+People say they are just a waste of time, or even that they make players violent.
+I do not agree.
+Any form of fiction can have a bad influence if it is taken the wrong way, whether it is a movie, a book, or a song.
+But that does not mean the whole medium should be judged like that.
 </p>

 <p>
-For me, video games are a true art form, and one of the most complete ones we have today.
-They combine the narrative depth of literature, the visual power of cinema, and the emotional reach of music, while adding something unique: interactivity.
-As players, we do not just watch a story, we take part in it, and that makes the experience deeply personal.
-I often feel that the industry now gathers some of the most talented storytellers of our time, sometimes more daring and creative than what we see in mainstream cinema.
+For me, video games are a real form of art.
+They bring together story, images, music, and something more: interactivity.
+You do not just watch a story, you play it, you take part in it.
+That makes the experience very personal.
+I also feel that many games today show more creativity and courage in their writing than what you often see in mainstream cinema.
-Two works in particular have had a strong impact on me: the <em>Metal Gear Solid</em> saga and <em>Outer Wilds</em>.
+Two games in particular have stayed with me: the <em>Metal Gear Solid</em> saga and <em>Outer Wilds</em>.
 </p>

 <style>